Documenting Seenku (Mande, Burkina Faso) language and music, with special attention to tone

 Seenku is a Northwestern Mande language of the Samogo group spoken by approximately 17,000 people.
 It is also known by the names Seeku, Sembla, or Sambla.
 Speakers are almost exceptionlessly bilingual in Dioula (Jula/Bamana/Bambara), and loan words and code switching are not uncommon, especially among younger speakers.
 Individuals with more formal education also speak French at varying levels.
 All three of these languages are represented in the deposit.

-This deposit contains data collected by Laura McPherson in Burkina Faso, the United States, and Austria from 2013 to the present.
+This collection contains data collected by Laura McPherson in Burkina Faso, the United States, and Austria from 2013 to the present.
 In 2017, McPherson trained consultants and collaborators Sy Clément Traoré and Gni Emma Traoré to video record and transcribe data, allowing for more materials to be added when the PI is not present.

 None of the data in this collection may be used as evidence in court.